miguelbiron/NumPygeons.jl/README.md

 are followed.
 This is because the issue is related to race-conditions during JAX tracing.

+## Ideas for improvement

+- Write the `Pigeons.explore!` loop in terms of a `vmap` across replicas.
+Should give a massive speedup even on CPU.

 ## References

 Biron-Lattes, M., Surjanovic, N., Syed, S., Campbell, T., & Bouchard-Côté, A..
 (2024).